Cloud-Schematics/icse-landing-zone/README.md

-# ICSE Flexible Cluster and VSI Template
+# ICSE Flexible Landing Zone Template

 Get started on IBM Cloud with a flexible landing zone for VPC Networking, Clusters, Virtual Servers, and Cloud Services with minimal inputs.
 Easily grow from 1 to 3 zones and manage multiple worker pools.